riteshiitbbs/bcoin-hackathon/set-up-guide.md

 7 terminals are required in total so open 7 Terminals (Download iTerm to be able to easily navigate between panes)

-Terminal 1: Bcoin
+### Terminal 1: Bcoin

-There are some set up instructions for Bcoin at https://github.com/bcoin-org/bcin.
-Complete those instructions and then run the following
+There are some set up instructions for Bcoin at https://github.com/bcoin-org/bcoin.
+Complete these instructions first.

-After following the instructions at https://github.com/bcoin-org/bcoin , run the following:
+Then run the following

 ```~/proj/bcoin/bcoin$ bin/bcoin --network simnet --nodes 10.7.64.53,redsquad.dev.purse.io --host '::' --public-host 172.17.0.1```

 Replace 172.17.0.1 with your Local IP address on the Wireless LAN.
-This can be be found by.....
+This can be be found in Mac by going to System Preferences -> Network and the IP address should be under Status: Connected

-REPLACE THE VALUE 172.17.0.1 WITH YOUR OWN LOCAL IP ADDRESS ON OUR WIRELESS LAN.

 #### Terminal 2: BTCD ####